 - Any gaskets or seals?
 Preserve them with a thin coat of petroleum jelly.

 5. FAQ about the best backpack sprayer and all types of sprayers

 What is the best sprayer for stain?
 Is a backpack sprayer for all stains?
 A pump sprayer made for stains does work best for transparent, or semi-transparent stain, not so much for opaque stain.
 For opaque, read my article on How to Stain a Deck (opaque stain is really just paint).
 Opaque stain will clog the tip.

 Can I use my HLVP?
-For staining, I cannot recommend HVLP (high-volume, low-pressure) paint sprayer for deck or house stain.
-These sprayers are good for furniture projects and autobody but are very slow going always.
+For staining, I don’t strongly recommend HVLP (high-volume, low-pressure) paint sprayer for deck or house stain.
+These sprayers are good for furniture projects and autobody but are slow going.
+You have to reload often.

 Is the backpack sprayer better than airless?
 For any kind of stain, yes an airless would be great but are very expensive compared to a backpack sprayer.
 You can rent an airless for about a hundred bucks per day from Home Depot, but if you don’t clean it well, you get hit with another hundred cleaning fee.
 Ouch.

 If you think you might spray latex paint at some later time, the best deal is to pick up your own quality airless from Graco, the best name in professional sprayers: they make a “project” or DIY line of airless too that are very affordable.
 If you are spraying opaque stain, yes, airless is necessary.
 Mostly I would brush and roll if the deck is small, and spray if large.

 If you can afford it, an airless sprayer is the way to go (here is our post on the best project sprayer today).
 The bottom end sprayers are not that much more than the professional garden sprayer above.